FoxGroveMedia/CampsiteWebsite/src/pages/docs/tailwindcss/index.md

 ```

 ### Customizing Tailwind CSS
-You can customize Tailwind CSS by modifying the `tailwind.config.js` file in your Campsite project.
+You can customize Tailwind CSS by modifying the `tailwind.config.js` file in your CampsiteJS project.
 This allows you to extend the default theme, add custom colors, spacing, and more.
 For example, to add a custom color, you can do the following:
 ```js
 module.exports = {
   theme: {